Information Flow in First-Order Potts Model Phase Transition

-After determining $g(E)$ we need to determine $\gteop(E)$.
-While $f(E)$ depends on energy only, $\gteop$ is a temporal quantity and thus also depends on temperature, therefore we in fact need to determine $\gteop(E,T)$ for varying $T$.
-Additionally, as $P(E) \to 0$ for many values, $f(E)$ can be measured more simply by culling energy values where $P(E)$ is sufficiently low---that is, reaching \emph{every} $E$ is unnecessary and so $\gteop(E,T)$ can be calculated via Glauber dynamics rather than Wang-Landau updating.
+Therefore we in fact need to determine $\gteopt(E,T)$ for varying $T$, rather than $\gteopt(E)$.
+Additionally, as $P(E) \to 0$ for many values, $\gteopt(E,T)$ can be measured more simply by culling energy values where $P(E)$ is sufficiently low---that is, reaching \emph{every} $E$ is unnecessary and thus $\gteopt(E,T)$ can be calculated via Glauber dynamics rather than Wang-Landau updating.

-We thus collect ensemble statistics similar to $\glaubergte$ (with fixed $T$ per ensemble), collating statistics for $\gteop(E,T)$ using the energy $E$ of the lattice \emph{before} the Glauber sweep, where the future state is the post-sweep state.
-We denote this regime as $\sweepgte$.
-We note however that this may not be strictly correct, as $E$ can change after each successful spin flip during the sweep, thus statistics collated for $\gteop(E,T)$ will include elements from $E'\neq E$.
-To address this, we separately collate statistics on a per-flip basis, where $s_i$ and its neighbourhood are recorded at any attempt to flip $s_i$, giving $\flipgte$.